KredeGC/BitStream/README.md

 The header files can either be downloaded from the [releases page](https://github.com/KredeGC/BitStream/releases) or from the [`include/`](https://github.com/KredeGC/BitStream/tree/master/include/bitstream) directory on the master branch.
 The source and header files inside the `test/` directory are only tests and should not be included into your project, unless you want to test them internally.

+TODO: Talk about #define BS_DEBUG_BREAK

 # Usage
 The library has a global header file ([`bitstream/bitstream.h`](https://github.com/KredeGC/BitStream/tree/master/include/bitstream/bitstream.h)) which includes every other header file in the library.

 If you only need certain features, you can simply include the ones you need.
 The files are stored in the categories:
 * `quantization/` - Files relating to quantizing types into fewer bits
-* `stream/` - Files relating to reading and writing bits into a stream
+* `stream/` - Files relating to streams that read and write bits
 * `traits/` - Files relating to various serialization traits, like serializble strings, integrals etc.

+For more examples of usage, see the [Serialization Examples](#serialization-examples) below.
+You can also look at the unit tests to get a better idea about what you can expect from the library.

 # Interface